CADBOT/React.js-and-JavaScript-Fundamentals-LOT/day-2/lesson-7-managing-state-and-props/increment-and-decrement-lab-solution/increment-and-decrement-lab2/README.md

 don't work and the tests don't pass.
 Add functionality to the buttons such that the app works and the tests pass

-In this lab you will rewrite the last lab but this time by using a one event hanlder that is shared by both buttons, and by adding name attributes to the buttons.
-Be sure set the name attribute of the first button to increment, and the second to decrement

 like usual run this command to setup:
 ```
 npm install